 He was the second Sultan to take over the dynasty.
 He was a brilliant administrator as well as a great scholar.
 He expanded the Empire and restored the reputation of the Sultanate.

 Sikandar Lodi reigned from 1489 to 1517 and was the most successful ruler of the Lodi Dynasty.
 At times, he is regarded as the greatest Lodi Sultan.
-He encouraged the building of roads, promoting trade, improving educational facilities, patronizing Persian poetry, and constructing many roads.
+He encouraged the building of roads, promoted trade, improved educational facilities, patronized Persian poetry, and constructed many roads.

 Read this article further to discover more about him.
 Students preparing for the UPSC Exam will find this article worth reading.
 This is a part of Medieval Indian History covered under the UPSC Syllabus.

 - The Conflict between Man Singh Tomar and Sikander Lodi

 - Religion under Sikander Lodi

 - Winding Up

 - What was the achievement of Sikandar Lodi?

 - Who was Sikander Lodi?

 - Which city is founded by Sikandar Lodi?